Updated May 22, 2023

-Firstly, opera is almost similar to that of Google Chrome.
+Firstly, Opera is almost similar to that Google Chrome.
 May it be looks or feature-wise.
-But I would straight away discard Opera here, the main reason being it’s a closed source browser.
-It doesn’t mean it’s not secure.
-As a matter of fact, it is, but since it’s a closed source browser, we don’t know what’s happening behind the scenes.
+But I would discard Opera here, the main reason being it’s a closed-source browser.
+It means it’s secure.
+It is, but since it’s a closed-source browser, we need to know what’s happening behind the scenes.
 So, I will straight away discard it here.

 2. Google and Privacy

 The next one is Google Chrome.
-Everyone’s most favourite browser of all time.
-The most secured browser.
+Everyone’s favorite browser of all time.
+The most secure browser.
 Is it?
-Is it really true?
-Nah!
+Is it true?
+No!
 I don’t think so.
-Let me give you an example in the old fashioned way.
-Let’s say you are going out for dinner one evening, and you have an extremely big house with loads of security features built-in like cameras, motion detectors, automated alarms and reinforced security doors and stuff.
+Let me give you an example in an old-fashioned way.
+Let’s say you are going out for dinner one evening.
+You have a massive house with built-in security features, like cameras, motion detectors, automated alarms, and reinforced security doors.

 But you are still paranoid.
-So, would you give your keys to a renowned thief(just because he knows all the flaws), thinking that he would keep it more secure?
-Obviously not.
-But that’s what we are doing with Google Chrome and all its stuff.
-The first thing, anything once on the internet, is always on the internet.
-Second thing.
+So, would you give your keys to a renowned thief(just because he knows all the flaws), thinking he would keep it more secure?
+Not.
+But that’s what we do with Google Chrome and all its stuff.
+The first thing is anything once on the internet is always on the internet—the second thing.

-Google is the master in storing this stuff and that too, even without you knowing that.
+Google is the master in storing this stuff and that, even without you knowing that.
 Don’t believe me?
 Follow the below steps, and see what you get:

 - Login to your Gmail id from Chrome.